tabuna/breadcrumbs/README.md

 ## Introduction

 Breadcrumbs display a list of links indicating the position of the current page in the whole site hierarchy.
-For example, breadcrumbs like `Home / Sample Post / Edit` means the user is viewing an edit page for the "Sample Post".
-He can click on "Sample Post" to view that page, or he can click on "Home" to return to the homepage.
+For example, breadcrumbs like `Home / Sample Post / Edit` means the user is viewing an edit page for the "Sample Post."
+He can click on "Sample Post" to view that page or click on "Home" to return to the homepage.

 > [Home](#) / [Sample Post](#) / Edit